 All the 3 stages together constitute the law of variable proportions.
-Since the second stage is the most important, in practice we normally refer this law as the law of Diminishing Returns
+Since the second stage is the most important, in practice we normally refer this law as the law of Diminishing Returns study both of them in detail.

 Economies of Scale